abdurehman760/currency-converter-real-time/README.md

 # Currency Converter App
+A React-based application for converting currencies with real-time exchange rates.
+Features dynamic currency selection with search and filter options, responsive design, and a built-in tooltip for additional information.
+Quickly format input values and get instant conversion results.
 ## Overview

 The Currency Converter App is a React-based application that allows users to easily convert different currencies using real-time exchange rates.
 It features a user-friendly interface with dynamic currency selection and a built-in tooltip for additional information.